ms-jpq/isomorphic_copy/README.md

 ### Fallback

-If no system / tmux clipboard is found, setting environmental variable `ISOCP_USE_FILE=1` can use the filesystem as the clipboard.
+If no system / tmux clipboard is found, setting environmental variable `ISOCP_USE_FILE=1` will enable using a temp file as a crude clipboard.

-It write to the git repo.
+It write inside the git repo, put it somewhere safe.